WarlightProgramming/cslbot/COMMANDS.md

   to push teams closer to .500 or to 1.000 (depending on the **PREFER SKEWED MATCHUPS** setting).
 Win rates are stored on a scale of 0 to 1000.

+#### MIN GAMES TO RANK

-**MIN GAMES TO RANK**: Minimum number of completed games before a team can be ranked.
+Minimum number of completed games before a team can be ranked.

 *Sample Args*: "1", "5", "10"